bakarz/lidar_frame_stitching/README.md

 ## Notes

-- CSV files are assumed to be sorted temporally (via `glob.glob` with sorting).
 - The Doppler ICP algorithm enhances alignment in dynamic scenes using velocity data.
 - The stitched cloud is downsampled if it exceeds 100,000 points to manage memory.
 - Detailed logs provide insights into point counts, filtering, and ICP performance.